EoinDavey/Competitive/AdventOfCode2021/README.md

  `d09/d09.txt` file directly).
 - Day 8 (Part 1 only): `docker run --rm -i -v "$PWD:/factor/work" factor factor/factor -run=d08 <
   d08/d08.txt`.

+# Running LOGO

+- Build the ubclogo docker image from `d10/`. `docker build -t logo .`.
+- The ubclogo binary runs only in a GUI mode so run `docker run --rm -e DISPLAY=$DISPLAY -v "/tmp/.X11-unix:/tmp/.X11-unix" -v "$PWD:/code" logo` to run this with X server connected.
+You may need to run `xhost +` to allow docker to auth with X server.
+- In the LOGO console run `load "/code/d10/d10.lgo` to load the file. **Note the intentional lack of a closing quote (LOGO weirdness)**.
+- Now run `runProg` to run the program.